enterspeedhq/enterspeed-docs/docs/getting-started/intro.md

 ## The ITD-process

-To get started using Enterspeed, we need to go through a three-step process - the ITD-process:
+To get started using Enterspeed, you need to go through a three-step process - the ITD-process:

 1. **I**ngest data
 2. **T**ransform data